buzzsprout/buzzsprout-api/sections/episodes.md

 Get episodes
 ------------

-* `GET /episodes.json` will return all the clients that have opened projects.
+* `GET /episodes.json` will return all the episodes for a podcast.

 ```json
 [